Withington/deepscent/README.md

 # How to run locally

+The recommended way to run Deepscent is to use Colab.
+Use the 'Open in Colab' buttons above.
+To run on GPU go to 'Runtime', 'change runtime type' and set 'Hardware accelerator' to GPU.

+Alternatively, follow the guide below to run locally.

 ## Prerequisites
 TensorFlow - For GPU support, TensorFlow recommends using their Docker image to simplify installation and avoid library conflicts (Linux only).